AZ1688/AI-ML-Cyber-Program-Management/README.md

   - system of insights and recommendations
   - system of knowledge and records

+# Pain Points in Enterprise
+  - assets not clearly cataloged, no criticality/no valie assigned
+  - safeguards not aligned to business and IT transformation
+  - impacts of safeguard on asset not clearly quantified
+  - top down or  bottom up accountability for asset owner and defender not aligned
+  - tons of manual data enentry for internal audits/assessments
+  - hard to map internal controls to supply chain vendors for equivalent or better control
+  - no continous worksstreams for cyber security
+  - difficult to set monthly or quarterly improvement target with concret work efforts

 # Sample Use Cases
   - Review a policy document
     - file property, cluster of documents correlate to framework, document layout,